-At vicinity of ancient city of Shahdad which holds the world's oldest flag known as "Shahdad flag", locates the great desert of Iranian plateau.
-No one could pass through its west to east zone and those who passed, never returned back.
-Natives call the lost travelers "Luti".
+At vicinity of the ancient city of Shahdad which holds the world's oldest flag known as "Shahdad flag", locates the great desert of the Iranian plateau.
+No one could pass through its west to east zone and those who passed never returned back.
+Natives call the lost travellers "Luti".

 At first glance, the Lut desert appears to the visitor's eyes like an amazing otherworldly land of rocks, sand, and salt.
 Strange castle-sand formations emerge from the ground next to sand dunes which can reach 300 meters high, and are among the tallest in the world.
 The Lut Desert also evokes "a confused mass of impassable tangled dunes" where life struggles to survive, as described in the 1930s by Alfons Gabriel.